Automattic/wc-calypso-bridge/README.md

 `add_filter( 'wc_calypso_bridge_development_mode', '__return_true' );`

-### Activating Calypsoify
+### Activating the Ecommerce Plan Layout

-To Calypsoify the dashboard and test various functionality in this plugin, there are a number of conditions that must be met.
+To use the ecommerce plan changes in the dashboard and test various functionality in this plugin, there are a number of conditions that must be met.

 #### Plugin Dependencies
 * WooCommerce >= 3.0.0